mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 And on and on.

 It was a hydra.
-Every time I finished adding "one more simple thing," I realized I needed three more things to support it.
+Every time I finished adding "one more simple thing," I discovered two more things that were necessary as a result.

 Eventually, two months had gone by since I declared code complete, and I was baffled that I hadn't shipped anything.